YuTian315/starter-hugo-academic/content/publication/example7/index.md

 ---
-title: 'A Fully Automated Multimodal MRI-based Multi-task Learning for Glioma Segmentation and IDH Genotyping'
+title: 'Prediction of Glioma Grade using Intratumoral and Peritumoral Radiomic Features from Multiparametric MRI Images'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here